Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Analysis of Model Representations

 \subsection{Computing Isotropy}

 In computing the space utilization of model representations, we first compute the sequence of hidden states across tokens.
-For a given source target pair $(\mathbf{x}, \mathbf{y}$), a forward pass through the encoder gives ${h}_{\text{enc}}(\mathbf{x, \mathbf{y}}) = (v_1, v_2, \hdots, v_{|\mathbf{x}|})$, and through the decoder gives ${h}_{\text{dec}}(\mathbf{x},\mathbf{y}) = (w_1, w_2, \hdots, w_{|\mathbf{y}|})$
+For a given source target pair $(\mathbf{x}, \mathbf{y}$), a forward pass through the encoder gives ${h}_{\text{enc}}(\mathbf{x}) = (v_1, v_2, \hdots, v_{|\mathbf{x}|})$, and through the decoder gives ${h}_{\text{dec}}(\mathbf{x},\mathbf{y}) = (w_1, w_2, \hdots, w_{|\mathbf{y}|})$

-We convert our encoder and decoder hidden state sequences into single vectors for analysis by mean pooling all non-padding tokens over the token dimension \cite{li-etal-2020-sentence}.
-We then compute the isotropy over these sentence-level hidden states to determine their space utilization.
+We compute the isotropy of these model representations at a sentence level.
+For converting encoder and decoder hidden state sequences into single vectors, we mean pool all non-padding tokens over the token dimension \cite{li-etal-2020-sentence, kudugunta-etal-2019-investigating}.
 Isotropy, formally, is a measure of how uniformly the variance of a dataset is spread across its vector dimensions.

+The isotropy metrics used in this work are intrinsic dimensionality (ID) as computed by the PCA Fukunaga-Olsen algorithm \cite{fukunaga-olsen} and IsoScore \cite{rudman-etal-2022-isoscore}.
+PCA Fukunaga-Olsen is a straightforward method to estimate the ID of a dataset based on a linear PCA decomposition of the data.
+This method is simple, robust to large samples, and handles high dimensionality, which is important for our hidden vector setting \cite{bac2021scikit}.
+The PCA-FO ID algorithm computes the following, for threshold $D_e \in [0,1)$ and original dimensionality $n$: \begin{enumerate} \itemsep-0.3em \item Compute PCA of the dataset $X \subseteq \mathbb{R}^n $: $\text{cov}(X) = V\Lambda V^T$ \item Compute normalized eigenvalues $\lambda_i = \lambda_i / \lambda_1$ \item return $\text{count}(\lambda_i > D_e) / n$ \end{enumerate} In this work, we use $D_e = 0.05$.

-The isotropy metric used in this work is IsoScore \cite{rudman-etal-2022-isoscore}.
-IsoScore is a metric that uses the diagonal of the covariance matrix of PCA-transformed points in order to measure how many dimensions are used and how uniformly the dimensions are used.
+IsoScore is a similar metric that uses the diagonal of the covariance matrix of PCA-transformed points in order to measure how many dimensions are used and how uniformly the dimensions are used.
 Previous works on representation isotropy have used other metrics, like average cosine similarity or partition scores \cite{mu2018all, ethayarajh-2019-contextual}, but \citet{rudman-etal-2022-isoscore} found that these methods do not stand up to thorough validity testing, like mean agnosticism or rotational invariance.